ElementoLab/imctransfer/README.md

 ```
 Make sure you're the only one who can read the credentials using `chmod 400`.
 By default `imctransfer` looks in `~/.box.access_tokens.yaml`, but you can pass
-a custom file with the `--secret` option.
+a custom file with the `--secrets` option.

 Simply run without arguments on the root of the project:
 ```bash